maxlath/wikibase-cli/docs/read_operations.md

   "P2899": "âge minimal",
 [...]
 ```
-NB: properties without a label in the requested language are set to `null`, as you can see above for P2898 in French
+> **NB**: properties without a label in the requested language are set to `null`, as you can see above for P2898 in French

 This is especially convenient when you're looking for a property:
 ```sh